brandonlhill/Glimpse/README.md

 ## Configure Firewall
-For the Glimpse Host (this is not needed for the Glimpse Server Script Host Machine) Read More Here about ubuntu Firewalls: https://ubuntu.com/server/docs/security-firewall
+For the Glimpse Host (this is not needed for the Glimpse Server Script Host Machine) For additional UFW info read: https://ubuntu.com/server/docs/security-firewall
 ```bash
 $ ufw allow 1443/tcp
 $ ufw allow 8443/tcp
 ```

 ## Glimpse API's
-This section covers all the POST/GET endpoints that Glimpse open the network.
+This section covers POST/GET endpoints that Glimpse opens to the network.
 ### User_API.py
-This API handles serves more as a webserver, but its considered an API because it should be behind a webserver "REVERSE PROXY".
+This API acts very similar to a webserver because it serves web content, as well as responding to POST/GET requests.
 Read More about reverse proxies here: https://www.nginx.com/resources/glossary/reverse-proxy-server/.
 #### User_API Request Reference
 ```http